Juli Marial: Playing career

+President of FC Barcelona

 On 16 October 1906, while still an active player, Marial was elected as the sixth President of FC Barcelona by the members' assembly, and just like his predecessor Josep Soler, he had to steer the club through difficult times in both social and sporting terms.
 During these years the club experienced a social and sporting crisis, and despite his enthusiasm as both a player and a president, he was unable to resolve a situation that was getting more and more critical.
 At the end of his presidency, the club had lost a third of its members, dropping as low as only 38 left, the most loyal.
 These years the team lost a large part of its more veteran players, such as Gamper, Witty, Meyer, Ossó, Harris or Parsons, who had been the pillars of the team since its foundation.
 However, his period in charge of the club also coincided with a major restructuring of the team, and during his tenure, several footballers arrived at the club who went on to form the first great team of Barcelona, such as Paco Bru, Charles Wallace and Enrique Peris from FC Internacional in 1906, and the Massana brothers (Santiago and Alfredo), José Irízar and José Berdié from X Sporting Club in 1908, and a few years later, they led the club to its first Copa del Rey victory in 1910.

 During his presidency, Barcelona also experienced confrontations with the Catalan Football Federation and especially with its president, Isidro Lloret, who accused Barça of benefiting from X during the Catalan championship in 1908.
 To put an end to the fights, Marial accepted the presidency of the Federation in October 1908, replacing Lloret, who had received strong criticism from the sports press.
 At the end of 1908 he left the presidency of both Barça and the Federation, being replaced by fellow goalkeeper Vicente Reig and Rafael Degollada respectively.
-Reig only last two weeks before himself being replaced by Joan Gamper, who managed to salvage Barça from bankruptcy in part thanks to the team built by Marial.
+Reig only lasted two weeks before being himself replaced by Joan Gamper, who managed to salvage Barça from bankruptcy in part thanks to the team built by Marial.

+During his presidency, Marial occasionally refereed some matches, most notably in the 1906–07 Catalan championship but also a few friendly matches played by Barça.

+He remained linked to FC Barcelona and in 1915 he aspired to the vice presidency in a consensus electoral candidacy headed by Gaspar Rosés, which in the end, was not chosen.